The density conjecture for principal congruence subgroups: Fourier coefficients

 \subsection{Towards local computations}

-Recall that given a cuspidal automorphic representation $\pi\mid X_q$ as in \eqref{pimidxq} we defined in Section \ref{sec:adelising} the associated subspace $V_{\pi}$ in $X_q$ by de-adelisation.
+Recall that given a cuspidal automorphic representation $\pi\mid L^2(X_q)$ as in \eqref{pimidxq} we defined in Section \ref{sec:adelising} the associated subspace $V_{\pi}$ in $L^2(X_q)$ by de-adelisation.
 The first step in proving Theorem \ref{thm15} is to reduce it to certain local computations.
 We factor $\pi=\otimes_v \pi_v$.
-For finite places $v=p$ we write $\pi_p^{C_p(p^m)}$ for the space of $C_p(p^m)$-invariant vectors in $\pi_p$ with $C_p(q)$ as in \eqref{cpq}.
+For finite places $v=p$ we write $\pi_p^{K_p(p^m)}$ for the space of $K_p(p^m)$-invariant vectors in $\pi_p$ with $K_p(q)$ as in \eqref{cpq}.
 We also fix an invariant inner product $\langle \cdot,\cdot\rangle_{\pi_p}$ on $\pi_p$.
+Recall, from \cite[Definition~2.1]{LM}, that the stable integral $\int^{\text{st}}_{U(\Bbb{Q}_p)}$ is defined by requiring that the corresponding integrals over sufficiently large open compact subgroups of $U(\Bbb{Q}_p)$ stabilizes.
 Define the local quantity

 Note that this quantity is independent of the choice of $\langle \cdot,\cdot\rangle_{\pi_p}$.
 Let ${\rm Wh}(\pi_p)$ be the local Whittaker model for $\pi_p$ and fix an isomorphism $\pi_p\ni F_p \mapsto W_{F_p}\in {\rm Wh}(\pi_p).$ This amounts to choosing (the normalization of) the Whittaker functional.
 Recall the definition \eqref{dq} of $D_q$ and set $\boldsymbol{\psi}_{\Bbb{Q}_p}^{\natural}(u)=\boldsymbol{\psi}_{\Bbb{Q}_p}(D_quD_q^{-1})$.